-Staging website (or development website) is usually a complete copy of the live website used to test new things, and in most cases, the only change between live and staging website is URL settings.
-But, if your website sends a lot of emails to website users, staging site might do the same, and your users will end up getting emails from staging website causing all sorts of problems.
+A staging website (or development website) is usually a complete copy of the live website used to test new things, and in most cases, the only change between the live and staging websites is URL settings.
+But, if your website sends a lot of emails to website users, the staging site might do the same, and your users will end up getting emails from the staging website causing all sorts of problems.

 GD Mail Queue Pro has a solution for this common problem with the Safe Staging module.
 This is disabled by default, but when you enable it, make sure to add Live website home page URL, and enable what type of changes you want the plugin to make if it detects that website currently runs on the staging website (domain name will be different).
 The plugin supports modes of staging changes: revert to PHP mail() function for email sending and stop email sending (with exceptions) and redirecting/replacing emails.

 In many cases, if you revert to mail() function, staging server will not really send anything, or these emails would be caught by some specialized software (for instance, Local by Flywheel development environment uses MailHog for all emails send using mail()).

 Stop and Redirect emails